Misdemeanor Criminal Defense Lawyers

-It's tempting to think of a misdemeanor charge as an embarrassing inconvenience.
+It’s tempting to think of a misdemeanor charge as nothing more than an embarrassing inconvenience.
 First offenders especially might be inclined to simply plead guilty to a judge and hope for a sentence of either time served, community service, or a fine.
 And that’s it.
 Why go through the trouble and expense of hiring a good lawyer?
 Sometimes people don’t even bother to come for court.

 Not so fast.
-A guilty plea to a misdemeanor can carry a jail sentence of up to 12 months.
+A guilty plea to a misdemeanor in Virginia can carry a jail sentence of up to 12 months.
 Even if the judge does not impose an active jail sentence, a misdemeanor plea results in a criminal conviction, which means you now have a criminal record.
 A later arrest for the same charge or any other offense is likely to be punished much more severely, and in some circumstances could be handled as a felony.
 Certain misdemeanors can also interfere with educational, professional or security clearance opportunities.
 Many can have adverse immigration consequences for non citizens.
 Often times these consequences can be avoided or at least mitigated with the assistance of an experienced and qualified criminal defense lawyer.

-We handle a wide range of Virginia misdemeanor charges:
+We handle a wide range of Virginia misdemeanor charges, including: